Burgo (food)

 Burgo is an Indonesian folded rice pancake served in savoury whitish coconut milk-based soup, flavoured with fish, and sprinkled with fried shallots.
 The dish is one of the regional specialty of Palembang, the capital of South Sumatra, Indonesia.
 In Palembang, burgo is a popular choice for breakfast.
-Burgo is quite similar with lakso, although lakso is thick rice noodles and its soup has yellowish color acquired from turmeric.
+Burgo is quite similar to lakso, although lakso is thick rice noodles and its soup has yellowish color acquired from turmeric.